surdouski/msf-cli/README.md

 ## Usage

-Note: docker must be installed and on path for broker commands.
+> Note: Note: Docker must be installed and available in your system path for broker commands to function.

 ### new